bonitasoft/bonita-doc/md/embed-engine.md

 </dependency>
 ```
 ::: info
-If you are using subscription group id is `com.bonitasoft.engine` and artifact id is `bonita-engine-standalone-sp`
+If you are using Bonita subscription edition, change group id for `com.bonitasoft.engine` and artifact id for `bonita-engine-standalone-sp`
 :::

 You can create a new instance of the engine like bellow